Owenstown: History

 The site today still remains empty, as the application for Planning Permission in Principle which was submitted in November 2012, is still lying with South Lanarkshire Council awaiting approval.
 Over the years there has been a substantial programme of public consultation including public exhibitions and meetings in nearby settlements such as Lanark.
 If approved, the project would take up to 10 years to complete.
-Many supporters including local and national politicians have already made favorable comments about the project and the social and economic benefits it would bring to a generally neglected rural area.
+Many supporters including local and national politicians have already made favourable comments about the project and the social and economic benefits it would bring to a generally neglected rural area.
 There have been no significant objections from any of the other public bodies although many individual objections were made to South Lanarkshire Council relating to the unsuitability of the land in question (it is 2000 feet up in an exposed location - totally unsuited to any sort of agriculture/horticulture), the effect on an area of regional significance for natural beauty widely used for leisure pursuits. the effect on the limited infrastructure and the destabilising effect on adjacent traditional small towns.
 In particular there are far mor important sites for development within Lanarkshire which remain undeveloped or only partially completed after a decade or more due to lack of demand.

-Since the plans were announced more than 1500, people from around the UK and further afield have registered their interest in moving to Owenstown to live and work in the new town.
+Since the plans were announced more than 1500 people from around the UK and further afield have registered their interest in moving to Owenstown to live and work in the new town.

 The planning application was turned down by South Lanarkshire Council in 2014.
 The Trustees are likely to appeal the decision to Scottish Government Ministers because of the significance and importance of the project and if that is unsuccessful, it is likely the Foundation would look for an alternative site elsewhere.